roytang/blog/content/post/2006/01/adventures-in-linux-land-part-1.md

 Okay, so yeah, I'm cool.
 I do the install and woohoo, I boot into Kubuntu, I'm awesome, yeah!

 But my Kubuntu has no internet. :( It seems to have some sort of namespace resolving problem.
 I asked around on the kubuntu channel at irc.freenode.net and on the kubuntu forums, some nice guys gave me some stuff I could try, so I'll try again maybe tomorrow if I don't get home too late.
-(Can't right now as my bro is playing [DoTA][3] and his internet goes down if I reboot&#8230;)
+(Can't right now as my bro is playing [DoTA][3] and his internet goes down if I reboot... )

-(To be continued&#8230;)
+(To be continued... )

  [1]: http://www.kubuntu.org/
  [2]: http://video.google.com/videoplay?docid=-6104490811311898236&q=ubuntu+dual+boot